 This is where the Audi Q5 starts to open up a gap on the less spacious Q3.
-Despite being easier to manoeuvre around town and fit into tight car park spots, the Q3 lacks the level of cabin space desired by many family car buyers.
+Despite being easier to manoeuvre around town and fit into tight car park spots, the Q3 lacks the level of cabin space seen in some of the best family cars.

 The Q3’s front seats provide generous headroom in spite of the sloping roofline, whilst there’s more than enough room for two older children in the back.
 In terms of boot space, the Q3 is pretty decent.
 The Audi Q3 Sportback boot space has 530 litre capacity with the seats up and 1400 litres with the seats down, the Q3 trumps close competitors like the BMW X1 and Mercedes GLA.
 You may be slightly disappointed that the seats don’t fold completely flat, but it’s not by much.

 The Q5 is bigger in every department.
 There’s noticeably more head and leg room upfront, while the rear seats come with plenty of electric seat adjustment to avoid any discomfort.
 The Q5’s not got the biggest boot in the SUV range, but it’s certainly not cramped.
 The Audi Q5 boot space gets 550 litres worth of storage space, but the tall roof means you’ll be able to stack objects high if need be.
 With the rear seats fully flat, the boot expands to a 1,550 litre capacity.
 The five-seater Q5 is a great option for small families who don’t fancy a larger, clunkier SUV.